-Most Famous Guests: HRH Queen Elizabeth II & Prince Phillip, Duke of Edinburgh.
+Most Famous Guests: Queen Victoria, Queen Elizabeth II & Prince Phillip, Duke of Edinburgh.

 In later years, in its present incarnation as a hotel, it would also play host to the present Queen; HM Queen Elizabeth and her husband HRH The Duke of Edinburgh, as well as a long list of foreign dignitaries and royalty, and various celebrities including the likes of Charlie Chaplin, Sean Connery, Elton John and Anthony Hopkins.

-There are 17 quite fabulous B&B rooms to choose from, from what may be referred to as a basic double room here but might just be considered a luxury suite in many other hotels, to junior suites and one particularly opulent and spacious full suite.
+There are 17 quite fabulous B&B rooms to choose from in this 5 Star Hotel, starting with what may be referred to as a basic double room here but might just be considered a luxury suite in many other hotels, to junior suites and one particularly opulent and spacious full suite.
+(Check your options on the booking page here.)

 The restaurant is of course a huge attraction at the castle, the food, generally described as modern British cuisine with French influences, is famously excellent and even if not dining for lunch or dinner you will still be treated to a really sumptuous breakfast.
 (Be aware though that the dress code for dinner requires men to wear a jacket.)